 For the last fifteen years, Rikke has developed and integrated her practice and knowledge on landscape transformations, cuktural heritage, design, planning, participatory processes, large-scale analysis and media mediations through different research, teaching and practice collaborations.
 Besides research and teaching she has since 2003 had her own studio and worked as a planner before her position as PhD Fellow.
 Her PhD thesis 'Landscapetransformations' received the ICAR CORA Prize 2011, and also her studio mupLA has won prices for projects in multiple scales.
 She collaborates with architecture offices, artists, municipalities and holds/has had several trusts.

-The book chapter 'Resonance and Transcendence of a Bodily Presence: How a filmic mapping of non-visual, aural and bodily relations in space can strengthen the sensory dimension in landscape architectural design' co-authored with Mads Farsø is October 2019 published in I. Troiani & H Campbell (red), Architecture filmmaking by Intellect Ltd., Bristol: https://www.intellectbooks.com/architecture-filmmaking
+'Resonance and Transcendence of a Bodily Presence: How a filmic mapping of non-visual, aural and bodily relations in space can strengthen the sensory dimension in landscape architectural design''.
+I. Troiani & H Campbell (red), Architecture filmmaking hos Intellect Ltd., Bristol: https://www.intellectbooks.com/architecture-filmmaking 2019

 Rikke has been teaching in Architectural schools since 2000.
-From 2012 at UCPH-IGN she has as course responsible initiated, planned and conducted design studio teaching at bachelor and master level and supervised bachelor, master thesis students and PhD-students.
-She is engaged as co-teacher in currently in the master course Theory & Methods in Landscape Architecture .
+From 2012 at UCPH-IGN she has as course responsible initiated, planned and conducted design studio teaching at bachelor and master level.
+She supervises bachelor, master thesis students and PhD-students.
 Her current courses as course responsible are: